ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

-&#x27;
 Nobody is more like an honest
 man than a thorough rogue.
-WheTi you .cce a man with a great
+When you see a man with a great
 deal of religion displayed in his shop
-window, A&#x27;ou may depend upon it
+window, you may depend upon it
-keeps n. yerv small stock of it with-
+keeps a very small stock of it with-
 in.
 Do not choose your friend by his
 the feet.
-Don&#x27;t he fond of compliments; re-
+Don&#x27;t be fond of compliments; re-
-member, &#x27;&#x27;Thiink you pussy, and
+member, &quot;Thank you pussy, and
 thank you, pussy,&quot; killed the cat.
-Don&#x27;t believe in the man who:
+Don&#x27;t believe in the man who
 talks most; for mewing cats are very
 seldom good mousers.
 By no means put yourself
 in another person&#x27;s power;
-jyou put your thumb between
+you put your thumb between
-! grinders, they are very apt to bite,
+grinders, they are very apt to bite.
-j Drink notliing without seeing
+Drink nothing without seeing
-! sign nothing withont reading it, and
+sign nothing withont reading it, and
 make sure that it means no more
 than it says.
 Don&#x27;t go to law unless you have